 Over current relay

-Over current relay is also a comprehensive protective device that is widely used for transformer protection purposes.
-Basically, over current relay provide protection against transformer phase to phase faults and overloading.
-This protection system is used for the high voltage transformers.
+Over-current relay is also a comprehensive protective device that is widely used for transformer protection purposes.
+Basically, over current relay provide protection against transformer phase-to-phase faults and overloading.
+This protection system is used for high-voltage transformers.

 Earth fault relay